 Data about devices, operating systems, online behavior and preferences

 IP address, MAC address, operating system, device type, version and/or brand and cookie settings

 Name, address, place of residence, zip code, date of birth, place of birth, BSN/TIN, customer number and nationality

 Relationship status, marital status and family composition

 Address collateral, purchase and contract price, market value

 Criminal convictions and offenses

-We only process personal data on minors (persons under the age of 16) in our systems if they themselves are using a product or if their parent or guardian provides us with information about them in relation to a product being purchased.
+We only process personal data on minors (persons under the age of 16) in our systems if they themselves are using a product or service if their parent or guardian provides us with information about them in relation to a product or service being purchased.
 We always ask for written permission from the parent, guardian or legal representative to process data on minors.